manni2000/weather/README.md

    - Toggle between Celsius and Fahrenheit for temperature display.

 ## Technologies used
-- React, HTML, CSS, and JavaScript.
+- HTML, CSS, and JavaScript, React.js, Vue.js, Typescript.

 ## Preview